 Change your search provider from Lucene to a different provider

-You can move from Lucene to Solr.
-The LINQ queries remain the same, but there are differences in configuration and so forth that you need to address.
+You can move from Lucene to Solr or Azure Search.
+The LINQ queries remain the same, but there are configuration differences and so forth that you need to address.
 You will also have to rebuild indexes.
 The move is possible, but it is not a trivial task.
-You should therefore use Solr if you plan to scale your site (have a distributed setup with multiple servers).
+You should therefore use Solr or Azure Search if you plan to scale your site or have a distributed setup with multiple servers.

-If you do move from Lucene to Solr, be aware that Lucene and Solr score search results in slightly different ways (which can look like there is something wrong unless you know this).
+If you do move from Lucene to Solr or Azure Search, be aware that Solr and Azure Search score search results in slightly different ways than Lucene.